Scholarship award information

 - Tuition fees are subject to annual revision and are typically increased by approximately 5% per annum.
 Acceptance of a self-funded offer is a commitment that tuition fees will be paid, irrespective of any future fee increases or adjustments.

 - Upon matriculation, the University will directly contact you to arrange payment of these fees.
 If you have secured a scholarship or sponsorship for your studies you should satisfy yourself that the sums awarded will be sufficient to cover these costs.
-Further funding information is available at: Informatics postgraduate fees
+Further funding information is available at Informatics postgraduate fees

-- School of Informatics CDT studentships are funded by UKRI/EPSRC under their terms and conditions which can be found at the UKRI website By accepting a studentship offer which includes UKRI/EPSRC funding (made via EUCLID), students are confirming they meet the funding eligibility requirements as outlined by UKRI/EPSRC terms and conditions of the grant.
+- CDT studentships funded by the School of Informatics (or any other School) are held to the terms and conditions of the UKRI/EPSRC.
+You can find these terms and conditions on the UKRI webpages: https://www.ukri.org/publications/terms-and-conditions-for-training-funding/.
+By accepting a scholarship offer which includes UKRI/EPSRC funding (made via EUCLID), students are confirming they have read the UKRI/EPSRC terms and conditions and that they meet the funding eligibility requirements as outlined by UKRI/EPSRC terms and conditions of the grant.

 - Tuition fees are subject to annual revision and are typically increased by approximately 5% per annum.
 An offer to fund tuition fees is a commitment that fees will be covered, irrespective of any future fee increases or adjustments.

 - All funded applicants should carefully note the funding period of the award.
 For institute-led PhD programmes, this is usually 3.5 years for a full-time PhD student.
 For CDT programmes, this is usually 4 years for a full time PhD student.